facelessuser/coloraide/docs/src/markdown/harmonies.md

 Steps(Color.steps(['black', 'blue', 'white'], steps=11, space='lch'))
 ```

+While OkLCh is the default, we make no assertions that this is better than using any other color space.
+If you are from
+the world of paint, you may strongly dislike this default and prefer a classical RYB approach, or maybe you just want to
-While OkLCh is the default, we understand that there are many reasons to use other spaces, so use what you like, we
+use the familiar sRGB approach.
+We understand that there are many reasons to use other spaces, so use what you like, we
 won't judge :smile:.
 If you are a color theory purist, you can use the classical RYB model.

 ```py play